rtanglao/rt-sumo-python-hacks/FF25/ff25-takeaways.md

 Flash video is still a nightmare.
 Shumway could help but only if it degrades gracefully since there is no way we can play back all the flash video on initial Shumway release.

-Finally, sync is hard to setup, hard to understand (users think it is a backup service) and hard to restore or to setup with a new device or desktop.
+Finally, sync is hard to setup, hard to understand (users think it is a backup service and don't understand our current account-less implementation) and hard to restore or to setup with a new device or desktop.

 User Education can help with all of the above.